-Disable Inking and Typing Data Collection
+Disable Inking and Typing Data Collection in Windows 11

 - Open Settings > Click on Privacy > Click on Diagnostic & feedback.